 - The Nara clan of Naruto have the ability to control their shadows and can "solidify" them in order to use them to control or strangle opponents.
 Their reach can also be amplified by extending to other shadows (specifically, the length is not "used up" going through another shadow).

 - One Piece:

 - Blackbeard has the literal "Darkness" power.
-Oddly, he mainly uses it to crush his opponents with gravity; the chain seeming to go "dark->black->black hole->super gravity" or possibly the other way around.
+Oddly, he mainly uses it to nullify his opponent's abilities at a touch and crush them with gravity; the chain seeming to go "dark->black->black hole->super gravity and power absorption/nullification" or possibly the other way around.
 This is fairly typical of the superpower logic in One Piece.

 - Gekko Moria has power over shadows; mostly, he steals them from people and uses them to reanimate corpses into zombies, although he can absorb them himself to become more powerful or just use his own shadow to attack directly as well.

 - Takane Goodman in Mahou Sensei Negima!, #2 Darkness (Shadow) as a form of Green Lantern Ring.
 Prone to getting stripped, as the series has stripping disarm attacks; and when she tried to counter that by making her clothing out of Shadow, she ran up against Asuna and her magic cancel power.
 She usually uses her power to create golems for attack and defense, the other shadow user who has appeared used his power more like a Green Lantern, forming blades, etc. She is definitely one of the good guys, if a little over serious.